 - making or using any false writing or document knowing the same to contain any materially false, fictitious, or fraudulent statement or entry.

-Related charges, commonly known as “false pretenses” and “theft by deception” generally constitute the following types of conduct:
+Charges related to fraud, commonly known as false pretenses and theft by deception, generally constitute the following types of conduct:

 - intentionally creating or reinforcing an impression that is false;